Date and time notation in Canada: Date

 When writing the full date, English speakers vacillate between the forms inherited from the United Kingdom (day first, "7 January") and United States (month first, "January 7"), depending on the region and context.
 French speakers consistently write the date with the day first ("le 7 janvier") like the rest of the French-speaking world.
 The government endorses all these forms when using words, but recommends only the ISO format for all-numeric dates to avoid error.

-English
+Dates in English

 The date can be written either with the day or the month first in Canadian English, optionally with the day of the week.
 For example, the seventh day of January 2016 can be written as: